How many times can I take part in FluCamp studies?

 What are your office opening hours and contact details?

-Our offices are open Monday to Friday 9am to 5pm, however we have two call centres.
-Our on-site centre is open 9am til 8pm Monday to Thursday (5pm Friday).
-Our off-site centre is open Monday to Friday 9am til 8pm.
-If you’d like to get in touch you can call our on-site call centre on 0207 756 1414 or email us on email@example.com.
+Our offices are open Monday to Friday 9am to 5pm.
+Our call centre is open 9am til 8pm Monday to Thursday (5pm Friday).
+If you’d like to get in touch you can call us on 0207 756 1414 or email us at firstname.lastname@example.org.

 For volunteers that have participated in a clinical trial, out of hours contact information will be given in case of emergency.